 Smithfield Mountain Bike Park in Cairns is an avid riders’ dream, featuring a 60km network of rainforest trails suitable for beginners and professionals alike.
 As a previous host of the UCI Mountain Bike World Cup, these trails have been dubbed by the mountain biking community as some of the best in the world.

 If Smithfield is a little too advanced, head south to the Atherton Forest Mountain Bike Park.
-Beginners can easily manoeuvre comfortably along purpose-built trails through the Herberton Range State Forest, where cascading waterfalls meet beautiful lakes huddled beneath foliage.
+Beginners can easily maneuver comfortably along purpose-built trails through the Herberton Range State Forest, where cascading waterfalls meet beautiful lakes huddled beneath the foliage.
 There’s around 54kms to explore with 17 single-track networks.

 State of Endurance: Queensland Events

 As Queenslanders, we embrace our scenic surrounds and host a variety of endurance events each year that place world-class events in postcard-worthy destinations (making the gain worth the pain).

 Check out Queensland’s endurance events here and start planning ahead!